chriszarate/sheetrock/README.md

 * Expects string

 The URL of a public Google spreadsheet.
 This is the only required option.
-([How do I make a spreadsheet public?][public])
+(*See* [How do I make a spreadsheet public?][public])

 ### sql
 * Default `''`
 * Expects string

 A [Google Visualization API query][query] string.
-By default, Google only allows column letters (e.g., A, B) in queries.
-If you prefer, you can use column labels in your query and they will be swapped out with the corresponding column letters.
-Wrap column labels in percent signs, e.g., `"select %name%,%age% where %age% > 21"`.
+By default, Google only allows column letters (e.g., `A`, `B`) in queries.
+If you prefer, you can use the column labels of your spreadsheet in your query and they will be swapped out with the corresponding column letters.
+To do this, wrap column labels in percent signs, e.g., `select %name%,%age% where %age% > 21`.

 ### chunkSize
 * Default `0`